-Confirmation of Enrolment Program notices are sent to all students on 2 May and 19 September.
+Confirmation of Enrolment Program notices are sent to all students on 30 April and 24 September.
 It is not necessary to return these forms unless any of the information recorded is incorrect.
-Amended forms must be returned to the Student Records and Scholarships Office within fourteen days.
-Amendments notified after the closing date will not be accepted unless exceptional circumstances exist and approval is obtained from the Registrar.
-Amended forms returned to the Registrar will be acknowledged in writing within fourteen days.
+If amendments need to be made, students should contact the appropriate course office.